realworldocaml/book/en/03-variables-and-functions.md

 OCaml also supports _label punning_, meaning that you get to drop the text after the `:` if the name of the label and the name of the variable being used are the same.
-Label punning works in both function declaration and function invocation, as shown in these
-examples:
+We've seen above how label punning works when defining a function.
+The following shows how it can be used when invoking a function.

 ```ocaml
 # let num = 3;;